Skip to product information

 Type

 The Blue Belt skirts the perimeter of Pittsburgh's city limits and crosses all three rivers at different points.
 A drive around it makes for a fun afternoon activity through many different neighborhoods.
-The route is signed pretty well - on a recent trip around it took me about two hours, including a couple missed turns that I had to back track for.
+The route is signed pretty well - on a recent trip around it, it took me about two hours, including a couple missed turns that I had to back track for.
 Page's Dairy at the corner of E Carson St and Becks Run Road makes for a perfect pit stop along the way during warmer months.
 This 2" mini sign is available as a vinyl sticker or magnet.
+These Pittsburgh stickers and magnets make great gifts, stocking stuffers, and accessories for yourself!

 The Allegheny County Belt System was developed in the late 1940s by Joseph White, an engineer with the Allegheny County Department of Public Works.
 By adding signage to existing state and municipal roads, drivers were given alternate routes throughout the county which did not lead to downtown Pittsburgh's congested Golden Triangle.
 Five color-coded loops surround Pittsburgh and link various towns, highways, and important sites such as the two airports.
 (A sixth loop was added in 1995, the Purple Belt.
 It is part of the Pittsburgh Wayfinder System.)